3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 The East Side Gallery was one of my favourite places to visit in Berlin.

-The Berlin Wall was a divisive structure, but it is an important place to visit, as it reminds us not to repeat the mistakes of the past.
+It’s an important place to visit, as it reminds us not to repeat the mistakes of the past.

 I was astounded by how tall the wall is.
 It’s huge!
 I can’t imagine what it must have been like when it was all structurally intact!